Technology Origin and Development

 Commercial Deployment and Market Experience

-- As of 2011: Over two-thirds of the world's Group II and Group III base oils are produced using ISODEWAXING technology due to the high purity of the base oil
+- As of 2011: Over two-thirds of the world's Group II and Group III base oils were reported to be produced using ISODEWAXING technology

 References